Lino Sousa

-Lino Gonçalo da Cruz Sousa (born 19 January 2005) is a professional footballer who plays as a left-back for club Aston Villa.
+Lino Gonçalo da Cruz Sousa (born 19 January 2005) is a professional footballer who plays as a left-back for club Shrewsbury Town, on loan from club Aston Villa.
 Born in Portugal, he is a youth international for England.

 Early life

 Born in Portugal, when Sousa was eight-years-old he moved with his family from Lisbon to Wolverhampton.
 Sousa played for Aspire FC before joining the academy at West Bromwich Albion.

 He attended Sandwell Academy from ages 11–16.

 Career

 Early career

 Lino Sousa played regularly for the West Bromwich Albion team that reached the semi-finals of the 2021 FA Youth Cup despite only being 16-years-old himself at the time.

 Arsenal

 Sousa joined Arsenal from West Brom in January 2022.
 There was discussions at Arsenal in the summer of 2022 to fast-track Lino Sousa into first team training.
 Sousa's quick development was reported to be part of the reason Arsenal allowed Joel Lopez's return to his native Spain in the summer of 2022, despite Lopez being a regular for the under-23 side and contributing two goals and five assists from left back.

 Sousa was taken on the first team pre-season training camp to Germany in the summer of 2022.
 In September 2022, he was confirmed as being included in the Arsenal first team training and their travelling party as they prepared for the away UEFA Europa League match against FC Zurich.
 He made his first Premier League match day squad on 18 September 2022 against Brentford and was then named among the match-day substitutes for Arsenal.